 The Luiseño people enjoyed life in a land rich with a variety of plants and animals.
 They were hunters and gatherers.
 Women gathered seeds, roots, wild berries, acorns, wild grapes, strawberries, wild onions, and prickly pear in finely woven baskets.
 They made a tasty ground acorn mush, “wìiwish”, a staple food, high in protein.
 The men hunted deer, rabbits, wood rats, ducks, quail, seafood, and various insects.
 Hunters used bows and arrows, atlatls or spear throwers, rabbit sticks, traps, nets, and slings to catch the game.
-Fishermen and traders used dugout canoes in the ocean and tule boats in the rivers or lakes.
+Fishermen and traders used tule reed canoes in the ocean and tule rafts in the rivers or lakes.
 Family groups had specific hunting and gathering areas in the mountains and along the coast and the boundaries of these areas were crossed only with permission.

 The territory of the Luiseño people extended along the coast, from the north near San Juan Capistrano, south to the Encinitas/Carlsbad area and east to the valleys of the coastal mountains and Mt.
 Palomar.
 Today this area is in northern San Diego, Riverside, and Orange counties.
 The Uto-Aztecan language that the Luiseños speak is vibrant and complex.
 In Chamtéela, some of the names we use for ourselves are: Payómkawichum (people of the west), ‘atáaxum (the people), and Qéchngawish (people originating in or residents of San Luis Rey).

 The people lived in small villages near fresh water sources.
 Each home or “kìicha” was built of arroyo willow, yucca, and tule.
 The kìicha was dome-shaped with a small smoke hole on top and the floor dug down 2-3 feet into the earth.
 This design served to insulate the hut, keeping it warm in the winter and cool in the summer.
 A large granary basket made from willow was kept outside the kìicha, raised off the ground, to store acorns.